 Radiation therapy is a method used to kill cancer.
 The goal is to get as close to the cancer without harming healthy tissue around it.
 This can be given:

-Seeds are implanted inside the body near the cancer site.
+Seeds, the size of a grain of rice, are implanted inside the body.
 They're placed in the prostate between the scrotum and anus.
 Higher doses of radiation can be used with this method.
 The seeds can be:

-In some cases, you may need more than one type.
+In some cases, you may need more than one type of brachytherapy.